AleksaArsic/ML-CPP-FW/README.md

 * Hidden layer with 20 artificial neurons and LeakyRelu activation function
 * Output layer with one artificial neuron and Sigmoid activation function

+*For supported layers and Model configuration parameters refer to chapter 9.*

 ### Add Configuration of the Neural Network Model

 Loss, Metrics, Optimizer and additional configuration of the Model object is configured trough instance of Model::ModelConfiguration::ModelConfiguration object: